aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Manage Worksheets**

-This Javascript code demonstrates an operation where the [ChartDataWorkbook.Worksheets](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartDataWorkbook#getWorksheets--) method is used to access a worksheet collection:
+This JavaScript code demonstrates an operation where the [ChartDataWorkbook.getWorksheets](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ChartDataWorkbook#getWorksheets--) method is used to access a worksheet collection:

 ```javascript
 var pres = new aspose.slides.Presentation();